keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 Privatizing free education can be done by letting the government sell a 'right to educate' contract that's tied to a specific person.
 Whomever owns the contract is paid a percentage of that person's earnings each year.
 Owning such a contract thus means you're incentivised to help that person get a great career, which you can do by educating them.

 There are a number of problems with the above approach that we need to address:
-- How do ensure students are educated fairly?
+- How do we ensure students are educated equally?
 - How do we provide education that's unrelated to prospective income?
 - How do we balance the needs of government, parents and student?
 - How do we handle an education provider not meeting expectations?